noir-lang/noir/docs/docs/tooling/testing.md

 }
 ```

-You can be more specific and make it fail with a specific reason by using `should_fail_with = "<the reason for failure>`:
+You can be more specific and make it fail with a specific reason by using `should_fail_with = "<the reason for failure>"`:

 ```rust
 fn main(african_swallow_avg_speed : Field) {